top of page

 TAKE ACTION

-The strength of Southern Arizona—and our country—comes from our people, not the ultra-wealthy.
+The strength of Southern Arizona—and our country—comes from our people, not billionaires or big corporations.

-But right now, Congress is considering cuts to these critical programs—while protecting tax breaks for billionaires and big corporations.
+Congress is considering deep cuts to these critical programs—while protecting tax breaks for the ultra-wealthy.

-Tell them: No cuts to Social Security, Medicare, Veterans’ benefits, or other vital programs.
-Speak up before government funding runs out.
+No cuts to Social Security, Medicare, Medicaid, Veterans’ benefits, or SNAP.

 Tell Governor Kattie Hobs to keep eligible families covered with Medicaid.